swc-project/website/docs/usage-cli.md

 # Transpile one file and emit to stdout.
 npx swc FILE

-# Transpile one file and emit to output.
+# Transpile one file and emit to `output.js`.
-npx swc FILE -o output
+npx swc FILE -o output.js

-# Transpile and merge into one file
-npx swc DIR -o lib.js

 # Transpile and write output to dir
 npx swc DIR -d dir